alltechdev/HideGoogleVoiceMessaging/README.md

 5. Enable **Hide Voice Messaging**
 6. Tap the module and check **Google Voice** in scope
 7. **Reboot** your device

-## Verification

-After reboot, open Google Voice.
-You should only see:
-- Calls tab
-- Voicemail tab
-- Settings

-The Messages tab will be completely hidden.

 ## Building from Source